Free legal assistance

 - SAFE has a basic group insurance included in the membership fee that benefits all active members

-- SAFE organises various types of courses and conferences on a regular basis.
+- SAFE organizes various types of courses and conferences on a regular basis

 - Among these YS-benefits are 0,5 NOK discount per litre gasoline at Esso